-Although channel model~\eqref{eq_Hconven} is widely utilized, it disregards the interactions between adjacent RIS antennas, i.e., the mutual coupling effect.
-In general, the mutual coupling in an antenna array can be reasonably ignored if the antenna spacing is large enough (e.g., larger than the half wavelength~\cite{Qian2021Mutual,Zheng2023Impact}).
-Nonetheless, the significance of mutual coupling becomes increasingly pronounced with the advent of techniques like holographic \ac{mimo} with extremely compact antenna integration, yielding an antenna spacing much shorter than the half wavelength.
+Although channel model~\eqref{eq_Hconven} is widely utilized, it disregards the interactions between adjacent RIS cells, i.e., the mutual coupling effect.
+In general, the mutual coupling in an antenna array/RIS can be reasonably ignored if the inter-element distance is large enough (e.g., larger than the half wavelength~\cite{Qian2021Mutual,Zheng2023Impact}).
+Nonetheless, the significance of mutual coupling becomes increasingly pronounced with the advent of techniques like holographic \ac{mimo} with extremely compact array integration~ {\cite{Pizzo2020Spatially,Gong2024Holographic}}, yielding an inter-element distance much shorter than the half wavelength.
 Therefore, the mutual coupling-aware communication models are required.